Equatorial Guinea

 Trade Partners

-China, the EU, and the US are the most important trading partners for Equatorial Guinea and together account for almost 72,5% of total trade.
+The EU, China and India are the most important trading partners for Equatorial Guinea and together account for almost 72% of total trade.

 Economic Structure